Aero-Horsepower & Drag Loss Calculator

 Sam Wheeler (deceased)

-2017: Sam died in his liner when it went out or control and he had massive head injuries.
+2017: Test Run: Sam died in his liner when it went out or control and he had massive head injuries.
 Sam had spent years updating the liner.
-Perhaps too many new things at once...solid metal front "tire" (never worked for Bob George...he tried it)..new 2 speed secondary transmission also untested, new Hayabusa turbo motor, and a new belt final drive.
+Perhaps too many new things at once...Solid metal front "tire" (never worked for Bob George...he tried it)..New 2 speed secondary transmission also untested, new Hayabusa turbo motor, and a new belt final drive; Bolted together rear frame structure, not a full welded tubular one.

 20 years later you put on weight and it gets more crowded in the cockpit...helmet too close to roll hoop.
 Hard to exit in fire suit.